thunderbird89/esf/stories/story-david-v-goliath.md

 > "Three contacts confirmed crossing German border," reported Lieutenant Piotr Kowalski.
 "Speed...
 Mother of God, they're showing Mach 21 now.
 This is physically impossible."

-The *Auroras* crossed Poland in 61 seconds, their exhaust trails creating artificial aurora displays that could be seen as far north as Gdansk and as far south as Kraków.
-Amateur radio operators reported electromagnetic interference as the highly ionized plasma wakes disrupted radio communications across multiple frequency bands.
+The *Auroras* crossed Poland in 61 seconds, their passage creating atmospheric disturbances that registered on seismographs as micro-earthquakes caused by acoustic coupling.
+The electromagnetic pulse from their drives temporarily disrupted radio communications across a 200-kilometer-wide corridor.
+Amateur radio operators described the interference as "like listening to the Sun" - a broad spectrum of radio noise that overwhelmed receivers.

 In Warsaw, Dr. Agnieszka Nowak, a physicist at the University of Warsaw, witnessed the formation from her apartment balcony while working late on atmospheric physics calculations.
 The sight of three aircraft maintaining perfect stability at hypersonic velocities contradicted everything she understood about aerodynamics and materials science.